hans/universal-remote/README.markdown

 ### Contact ###

-If you find a bug in this program or just want to talk to me about it, you can contact me at spam.me@engel.uk.to.
+If you find a bug in this program or just want to talk to me about it, you can [contact me](spam.me@engel.uk.to).
 My name's Hans Engel, by the way.

 ### License ###